aionnetwork/aion-docs/kernels/java/configuration-file.md

 The kernel's logger is configured to persist all generated log data into the log folder by default.
 The logs roll-over every data at midnight, and every time a log file gets larger than `100MB`.

 To control the directory where the logs are stored to disk, you can change the `<log-path>` property to your directory of choice.
-To disable persistance to file entirely, set the `<log-file>` property to `false`.
+To disable persistence to file entirely, set the `<log-file>` property to `false`.

 ```xml
 <log>